jawadhussein462/tdc2023_black_box/README.md

 2. **Initial String Generation**

 - **Starting Point**: Generate an initial trigger string randomly.
 This string serves as the starting point for the optimization process.
-It's important that this string is random to ensure a broad and unbiased exploration of the trigger string space.
+This string could also be sampled from the list of triggers in the training dataset.

 3. **Iterative Process (across several epochs)**